danwing/cidfi/draft-wing-cidfi.md

 them.
 This message is discarded, if received, by the QUIC server.

-In order to avoid overloading servers, the client may set the TTL/Hop Limit to a value that allows to cross the CNE, but then dicarded before reaching the server.
+In order to avoid overloading servers, the client may set the TTL/Hop Limit to a value that allows to cross the CNE, but then discarded before reaching the server.
 For example, the host sets the TTL to "min-ttl" that is returned during CNE discovery.

 {{flow-diag-attach}} shows a summarized message flow obtaining